 Bonds are considered a safer investment alternative to stocks for the most part.
 Governments and corporations issue bonds.
 The entity represents a promise to repay a loan, which each investor makes when buying the bond, at a predetermined interest rate over a period of time.
 At the end of the period, the bond issuer pays back the principal, or purchase price, and interest of the bond.

-Exploring Mutual Funds
+Mutual Funds as Investments

 A mutual fund is an investment product that uses stocks to earn money for a large group of investors.
 The fund's manager pools money from investors and uses it to buy many stocks.
 Some mutual fund managers buy and sell shares of stock daily or even hourly.
 Mutual funds vary in their degree of risk, as well as the cost to investors, who must pay for the fund manager's expertise and efforts.
 A well-managed mutual fund can provide the benefits of stock investing without as much risk.